samuelkerstell/portfolio-project-1/README.md

 * ### About Us
   * The About Us section gives details on what the site offers to the user.
-  * The About Us section gives you information on how you can send in your music.
+  * The About Us section gives the user information on how you can send in your music.

 ![Screenshot of the About Us section](readme-doc/about-us2.jpg)